Unleash/unleash/website/docs/sdks/android-proxy.md

 :::note
-The Android proxy SDK requires Unleash Proxy to function.
+The Android proxy SDK requires the Unleash Proxy to function.
 You'll need the proxy's URL and a configured proxy secret.
 Refer to the [proxy documentation](/sdks/unleash-proxy) for how to set it up and [how to configure the proxy secrets](/sdks/unleash-proxy#configuration-variables).
 :::

 ## How to use the Android Proxy SDK